 Grated Ginger and Garlic for extra flavour *optional

 1 teaspoon Soy Sauce *alter the amount depending on the saltiness of the stock

 - After you finished cooking ‘Nibuta’ Boiled Pork, remove all vegetables from the stock.

 - Heat 1 cup of the stock in a sauce pan, and add a small amount Grated Ginger and Garlic for extra flavour if you wish to.
 Add Milk (OR Soy Milk) and Sesame Oil, season with White Miso and Soy Sauce to taste.

-- Prepare all the toppings. *Note: Today I added ‘Nibuta’ Boiled Pork, Boiled Egg, stir-fried Black Fungus, blanched Bok Choy and Spring Onion.
+- Prepare all the toppings. *Note: Today I added ‘Nibuta’ Boiled Pork, Boiled Egg, stir-fried Black Fungus Mushrooms, blanched Bok Choy and Spring Onion.

 - Place soup in a serving bowl, rightly cooked Ramen noodles and your favourite toppings.
 Sprinkle with some Toasted Sesame Seeds, and enjoy immediately.